Dominic-the-coder/Dominic-the-coder/README.md

 🎸 **About Me**

-🔧 Currently building fullstack apps, scraping data, and solving real-world problems.
+🔧 Currently building fullstack apps, scraping data, mobile application and solving real-world problems.

 🎶 I’m also a musician — when I’m not coding, I’m vibing with my guitar or Digital Audio Workstation (DAW).